 - If you are new to nduja and not sure about the flavour and spice (it has a little kick of chilli) then just add half then you can always stir in more at the end.

 - Heat your bowls!
 I always have my pasta bowls in the oven on a really low heat while I cook.
-Pasta can get cold quick so putting it into warmed bowls is key!
+Pasta can get cold quickly so putting it into warmed bowls is key!

 Why pasta water is your best friend!